KxSystems/docs/docs/learn/pb/xmas-days.md

 !!! tip "Iteration is free"

     Not actually, of course.
-But the iteration implicit in the primitives generally evaluates faster than any iteration you specify explictly.
+But the iteration implicit in the primitives generally evaluates faster than any iteration you specify explicitly.

     And it is certainly free in terms of code volume.